alinush/alinush.github.io/_includes/refs.md

 [^Lyu19]: **Basic Lattice Cryptography: Encryption and Fiat-Shamir Signatures**, by Vadim Lyubashevsky, 2019, [[URL]](https://tinyurl.com/latticesurvey)

+[^Lyub09]: **Fiat-Shamir with Aborts: Applications to Lattice and Factoring-Based Signatures**, by Lyubashevsky, Vadim, *in Advances in Cryptology -- ASIACRYPT 2009*, 2009

+[^Lyub12]: **Lattice Signatures without Trapdoors**, by Lyubashevsky, Vadim, *in Advances in Cryptology -- EUROCRYPT 2012*, 2012

 [^MB72]: **Fast modular transforms via division**, by R. Moenck and A. Borodin, *in 13th Annual Symposium on Switching and Automata Theory (swat 1972)*, 1972

 [^MBBplus15]: **CONIKS: Bringing Key Transparency to End Users**, by Marcela S. Melara and Aaron Blankstein and Joseph Bonneau and Edward W. Felten and Michael J. Freedman, *in {24th USENIX Security Symposium (USENIX Security 15)}*, 2015, [[URL]](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/melara)